vapvarun/buddypress-playground-cli/README.md

 ### 1. BP_Groups_Module

 **Description:** Generates random BuddyPress groups with a specified number of groups and assigns random users as group admins.
+The groups can be public, private, or hidden based on the specified percentages.

 **Usage:**

-    wp bp create-groups --count=200
+    wp bp create_groups --count=200 --public=70 --private=25 --hidden=5

-- `--count`: (Optional) Number of groups to create.
+- `--count`: (Optional) Total number of groups to create.
 Defaults to 200.
+- `--public`: (Optional) Percentage of groups to be public.
+Defaults to 70%.
+- `--private`: (Optional) Percentage of groups to be private.
+Defaults to 25%.
+- `--hidden`: (Optional) Percentage of groups to be hidden.
+Defaults to 5%.

+**Example:**

+To create 200 groups with 70% public, 25% private, and 5% hidden:

+    wp bp create_groups --count=200 --public=70 --private=25 --hidden=5

 ### 2. BP_Activities_Module